 “Providing appropriate and effective care for a child or youth facing a mental health issue can set them on the path to a healthy future,” says Health Minister Sarah Hoffman.
 “Our government is committed to fighting for children and youth with mental health issues, as well as their families, so that they can get timely access to the services they need.”

 The three-storey, 3,200-square-metre structure features a program area on each level, including walk-in services, intensive community treatment, and a day hospital.
 A day hospital is an outpatient facility where patients attend for assessment, treatment or rehabilitation during the day then return home, or to an alternate care facility at night.

-“AHS is grateful for the partnership we have with the Alberta Children’s Hospital Foundation to build the first stand-alone centre for child and adolescent mental health in Calgary,” said Dr. Verna Yiu, President & CEO, Alberta Health Services.
-“The Foundation’s commitment will help us provide the best care possible to children and youth in our community who experience mental health issues.”
+“We are pleased to share the first images of the new stand-alone centre for child and adolescent mental health in Calgary,” says AHS President and CEO Dr. Verna Yiu.
+“The centre will help us further our goal of providing the best possible care to children and youth in our community who experience mental health issues.”

 The new facility will be developed on vacant AHS land, adjacent to an existing Youth Services facility in the northwest Calgary community of Hounsfield Heights - Briar Hill.
 Construction is expected to start next fall and take two years to complete.